FormantIO/3d-viewer-module/README.md

 * [How to get a module configuration and updates](https://docs.formant.io/recipes/how-to-get-a-module-configuration-and-updates)

+# Important locations

+`src/layers/` - This is where the data visualizations live and where you can put yours `public/config.schema.json` - This is the configuration file used for this module that drives the 3D viewers configuration screen
+`src/Viewer.tsx` - This is the scene that is put together for the module `src/buildScene.tsx` - This file helps convert a configuration into the various layers of the scene `src/Demo.tsx` - This is a scene that can be used for quickly iterating on viewer and a layer locally `src/layers/common/ExampleUniverseData.ts` - This is a simulated data endpoint you can use to simulate data and receiving calls from your layers

 # How do I run 3D viewer when i'm developing on it?